reuk/wayverb/docs_source/image_source.md

 individually, which is very time consuming.
 The voxel mesh allows the number to checks to be greatly reduced, by checking only triangles that are within voxels that the ray intersects.
-These voxels can be found very quickly, by "walking" the voxels along the ray, using an algorithm presented in [@amanatides_fast_1987].
+These voxels can be found very quickly, by "walking" the voxels along the ray, using an algorithm presented by Amanatides, Woo et al. [@amanatides_fast_1987].
 For large scenes with many triangles, this method can lead to speed-ups of an order of magnitude or more.
 Assume all ray-intersection tests mentioned throughout this thesis use the voxel-acceleration method, unless explicitly noted.